linked-db/linked-ql/README.md

 <table width="100">
 <tr><td>
 <details name="features" open><summary>A SQL-native experience</summary>

 It's surprisingly hard to find a tool that doesn't get in the way or, at least, treat hand-written SQL as the exception!
-Linked QL, by contrast, is <ins>SQL by default</ins>!
+By contrast, Linked QL has this going the opposite way: <ins>SQL by default</ins>!
 And this time, SQL that's all the more powerful, delightful, and... just compelling!

 </details>
 </td></tr>

 <tr><td>
 <details name="features"><summary>Powerful new syntax sugars</summary>

 Meet the SQL that you will actually enjoy!
 Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code.

 </details>
 </td></tr>

 <tr><td>

 <details name="features"><summary>Automatic schema inference</summary>